 Advantages of Bonds

-Legacy Planning: Helps preserve and transfer wealth to future generations.
+- Legacy Planning: Investors who wish to preserve and transfer their wealth to future generation may incorporate bonds in their portfolio

 Limitations of Bonds